What Does USCIS Case Status “Case Was Approved” Mean for My Marriage Green Card Application?

 Card (or Document) Was Returned to USCIS

 If you forgot to update your address and see one of the previous statuses, don’t despair.
 Contact USCIS immediately.
 You still have time to address the issue.
-If you need further assistance, you can speak with an independent attorney through our Ask an Attorney program for just $24/month.

 How Can I Track USCIS Case Status Changes?